400.0 — ACADEMIC AND CURRICULUM INFORMATION

 If there is an affirmative response to any of the three questions on the HLS, a language proficiency evaluation/assessment will take place to determine if the student is Limited English Proficient (LEP).

-Any student who scores within the Limited English Proficient range shall be determined to be an English Language Learner (ELL) student and shall be provided appropriate instruction, ESOL services and funding as specified in Florida Statute §1003.56, as amended by Chapter 2002-387, Laws of Florida.
+Any student who scores within the state criteria for limited English proficiency range shall be determined to be an English Language Learner (ELL) student and shall be provided appropriate instruction, ESOL services and funding as specified in Florida Statute §1003.56, as amended by Chapter 2002-387, Laws of Florida.

 Each school will offer instruction for ELL students that complies with the 1990 LULAC/ META Consent Decree and the District ELL Plan (approved by the Sarasota County District School Board and the Florida DOE).